Key takeaways

 Smoking does more harm than just taking years off of someone’s life.
 Smoking costs the U.S. billions of dollars in healthcare costs and lost productivity each year.
 Smoking-related illnesses increase the cost of insurance policies, government spending on Medicare and Medicaid, and household spending on medical expenses.
 Not only that, but smoking-related deaths result in lost wages for surviving family members.

-“The current price of cigarettes is about $7 a pack, but varies from state to state,” says Bruce D. Foreman, Ph.D., a licensed phycologist and co-author of Smokescreen: A Jewish Approach to Stop Smoking.
+“The current price of cigarettes is about $7.00 a pack, but varies from state to state,” says Bruce D. Foreman, Ph.D., licensed phycologist and co-author of Smokescreen: A Jewish Approach to Stop Smoking.
 “If someone smokes a pack of cigarettes a day, the amount spent on cigarettes in a year would be over $2,500.
-If that money were to be invested annually in a mutual fund in an IRA that produced a conservative 5% return, over 40 years, it would be worth over half a million dollars.”
+If that money were to be invested annually in a mutual fund in an IRA that produced a conservative 5% return over 40 years, it would be worth over half a million dollars,” adds Foreman.

-- The total economic cost of smoking in the United States each year is more than $300 billion.
+- The total economic cost of smoking in the United States was more than $600 billion in 2018.

-- The United States spends more than $225 billion on smoking-related adult medical care each year.
+- The United States spent more than $240 billion on smoking-related adult medical care in 2018.

 Tobacco prevention

-It’s important to understand the risks associated with tobacco use and implement preventive measures, such as quitting, avoiding people who smoke, and not exposing children to secondhand smoke.
+It’s important to understand the risks associated with tobacco use and implement preventive measures, such as quitting, avoiding being around smoke, and not exposing children to secondhand smoke.
 Educating others about the negative effects of tobacco use also plays a key role in prevention.

 Community efforts are also crucial in tobacco control efforts.
 A positive, proactive community culture can help create a strong foundation for eradicating tobacco use in high-risk populations.
 This can be achieved by providing people with the proper tools to prevent smoking or encouraging them to quit if they are already smokers.